-A risk management strategy, setting out arc21's overall approach to risk management, was developed in line with best practice and approved by the audit committee.
-During the year arc21's Senior Management Team reviewed the strategy and identified ten new corporate risks.
-Detailed Risk Action Plans were developed for these new corporate risks and regular reviews undertaken of them.
+A risk management strategy, setting out arc21's overall approach to risk management, was developed in line with best practice and approved by the Audit Committee. arc21's Senior Management Team have identified ten corporate risks and have ensured that detailed Risk Action Plans, which are regularly reviewed, are in place for each risk.